Chirality (physics): Chiral theories

 The electroweak theory, developed in the mid 20th century, is an example of a chiral theory.
-Originally, it assumed that neutrinos were massless, and only assumed the existence of left-handed neutrinos (along with their complementary right-handed antineutrinos).
-After the observation of neutrino oscillations, which imply that neutrinos are massive (like all other fermions) the revised theories of the electroweak interaction now include both right- and left-handed neutrinos.
+Originally, it assumed that neutrinos were massless, and assumed the existence of only left-handed neutrinos and right-handed antineutrinos.
+After the observation of neutrino oscillations, which implies that no fewer than two of the three neutrinos are massive, the revised theories of the electroweak interaction now include both right- and left-handed neutrinos.
 However, it is still a chiral theory, as it does not respect parity symmetry.

 The exact nature of the neutrino is still unsettled and so the electroweak theories that have been proposed are somewhat different, but most accommodate the chirality of neutrinos in the same way as was already done for all other fermions.